schoolofmarkets/schoolofmarkets.github.io/masterclass.md

   headline: "<em>Trading Masterclass,</em> <strong> Period.</strong>"
   content: The "one" bag of ever growing knowledge you'd need to get out there and
     trade everyday, Explaining every nuance of trading.
-Be it advanced Indicators, or making your own Strategies, we got your back.
+Be it advanced Indicators, or making your own Strategies, we got you covered.
   cta:
     enabled: true
     url: https://rzp.io/l/TradingMasterclass